global business strategies

-The Outline of Global Business Strategies is structured and presented in four broad sections and embraces four themes.
+The course outline of global business strategies is structured in four broad sections and embraces five themes.
 These sections and themes are presented below, followed by the Course Roadmap.

-The Course follows a linear agenda in terms of its subjects and the Sections presented above; however, four key themes permeate all subject headings:
+The course follows a linear agenda in terms of its subjects and the sections presented above; however, five key themes permeate all subject headings: